frozenberry/php-ssh-connect/README.md

 # configuring the mysql database
 1. Create a database named dev
-2. Create three columns in the db as id INT UNIQUE AUTO INCRIMENT, name VARCHAR, ip VARCHAR
+2. Create a table named host and then create three columns in the host table as id INT UNIQUE AUTO INCRIMENT, name VARCHAR, ip VARCHAR